rishigade/kubernetes-ingress/docs-web/configuration/virtualserver-and-virtualserverroute-resources.md

      - `[]route <#virtualserver-route>`_
      - No
    * - ``class``
-     - Specifies which Ingress controller must handle the Virtual Server resource.
+     - Specifies which Ingress controller must handle the VirtualServer resource.
 Set to `nginx` to make NGINX Ingress controller handle it.
      - ``string``
      - No
 ```